learlab/itell-strapi-demo/apps/demo/content/home.md

 </i-image>

 This textbook is adopted from [Research Methods in Psychology](https://kpu.pressbooks.pub/psychmethods4e/).
-It was redesigned by a team comprised of subject matter expert, content and assessment developer, multimedia and web developer.
+It was redesigned by a team comprised of subject matter expert, content developer, multimedia and web developer.

 Learn how to use this textbook in the <a href="/guide">User Guide</a>.